malaqueueit/QueueIT.iOS.Sdk/README.md

 # QueueIT.iOS.Sdk
-Library for integrating Queue-IT sdk into an iOS app
+Library for integrating Queue-IT logic into an iOS app.
+SDK will publish corresponding events based on responses from Queue-IT server.
+As a user of SDK one can subscribe to be notified when:
+ * user gets through the queue
+ * queueId has been assigned
+ * postQueue event is published
+ * widget's state has changed
+ * queueId has been rejected
+ * queue is in 'Idle' mode

 ##Usage: